GretaLahitte/PDF_DeepZoom/README.md

 ## Finally
 Now you can use this tiles to view your PDF with [leaflet](https://leafletjs.com/) for example or any tools using Deep Zoom concept.

+# Thanks
+A special thanks to Mathieu Dorville for his help understanding the C langage.